Skip to main contentSkip to main navigationSkip to footer content

 This land acknowledgement was drafted in Tahlequah, Oklahoma, in October 2022 by HSSP faculty, representatives from the Native American Student Association (NASA), and invited guests.
 It was further revised during a department meeting at the Drennen-Scott Historic Site, in Van Buren, Arkansas, in April 2023.
 It is a living document, and we will continue to further develop it as we keep ourselves accountable to the commitments that it stands for.

-This work was part of the “Creating an Actionable Land Acknowledgement Statement” Initiative, funded by the UAFS Provost’s Research and Innovation Mini-Grant for 2022-2023.
-For more information email Dr. Svetla Dimitrova, PI for the research grant.
+This work was part of the “Creating an Actionable Land Acknowledgement Statement” Initiative led by Dr. Svetla Dimitrova and funded by the UAFS Provost’s Research and Innovation Mini-Grant for 2022-2023.